fonzcastellanos/scalable-video-codec/README.md

 ### encoder
 `encoder` writes the encoded video to the standard output stream `stdout`.

-To run `encoder` with the default configuration and write the encoded video to a file, execute the following command, which redirects output from `stdout` to `encoded_video_file_path`.
+To run `encoder` with the default configuration and write the encoded video to a file, execute the following command, which redirects output from `stdout` to `encoded_video_file_path`:
 ```sh
 ./build/apps/encoder video_file_path > encoded_video_file_path
 ```

 If you do not want to create a encoded video file but you still want to run the `decoder` on the `encoder` output, run `encoder` and `decoder` concurrently and connect the `stdout` of `encoder` to the `stdin` of `decoder`.
-Achieve this by executing the following command.
+Achieve this by executing the following command:
 ```sh
 ./build/apps/encoder video_file_path | ./build/apps/decoder
 ```

 ### encoder-visualizer
-To run `encoder-visualizer` with the default configuration, execute the following command.
+To run `encoder-visualizer` with the default configuration, execute the following command:
 ```sh
 ./build/apps/encoder-visualizer video_file_path
 ```